 Welcome to Oxford!

 The University of Oxford is the oldest university in the English-speaking world.
-The Mathematical Institute at the University of Oxford is the top ranked Mathematical Sciences department in the UK, as assessed in the 2014 Research Excellence Framework (REF), with the largest number of staff submissions and with 59% of our research judged as 4* ("quality that is world-leading in terms of originality, significance and rigour").
+The Mathematical Institute at the University of Oxford is the top-ranked Mathematical Sciences department in the UK, as assessed in the 2021 Research Excellence Framework (REF), with the largest number of staff submissions and with 78% of our research judged as 4* ("quality that is world-leading in terms of originality, significance and rigour").
 To find out more about the University head over to our "Why Oxford?" page, or take a look at the University of Oxford's website.

-The University of Oxford is made up of departments and 36 colleges.
+The University of Oxford is made up of departments and more than 30 colleges.
 The colleges can provide accomodation and the opportunity to meet other students and academics studying a wide range of subjects.
 Being in the small, friendly collegiate environment can help you settle in to life in Oxford easily, as well as providing a base for exploring Oxford.
-For more information about the colleges, see the University of Oxford website.
+For more information about the colleges, see the University's A-Z of Colleges.

 Depending on your college, you may be offered graduate accommodation either onsite or offsite for part of your studies.
 The University has five sites around the city offering accommodation for student parents and couples, and seven sites for single graduates.
 Many graduate students also spend some time living in privately rented accommodation, often shared with other students.
-The Graduate Accommodation Office, the Oxford University Students' Union, and the University of Oxford's Living Out Guide all provide information for prospective graduate applicants.
+The Graduate Accommodation Office provides information for prospective graduate applicants about accommodation options.
 Each college website will also provide information about graduate accommodation.

 Life in Oxford